liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/02-adding-liferay-npm-bundler-to-your-portlet.markdown

 # Adding liferay-npm-bundler to Your Portlet [](id=adding-liferay-npm-bundler-to-your-portlet)

-Adding liferay-npm-bundler to your portlet involves installing the package, via npm, and adding it to your npm build process.
-Get started by installing liferay-npm-bundler next.
+Adding liferay-npm-bundler to your portlet involves installing the package via npm and adding it to your npm build process.

 ## Installing liferay-npm-bundler [](id=installing-liferay-npm-bundler)